 Out of the five or so employees that I could see, not one of them looked over the age of 40.
 Sure, it could just be a coincidence, that on this particular morning, this coffee shop had all of its younger employees working.
 My order was called out, and I approached the counter.
 I took my espresso, thanked the familiar barista, and went on my way.
 But, it got me thinking about how many older adults are pushed out of service industry jobs.
 Surely, they’ve had older applicants or employees, right?
 These young 20 somethings can’t be the only age group that were qualified for this job.
 With some practice, anyone could master this level of service and dance that dance.

 Unfortunately, it’s not just service industry jobs, age discrimination is everywhere.
-At The Spitz Law Firm, LLC, our employment discrimination lawyers frequently find ourselves helping employees who face age discrimination by their bosses, managers, and supervisor.
+At Spitz, The Employee’s Law Firm, our employment discrimination lawyers frequently find ourselves helping employees who face age discrimination by their bosses, managers, and supervisor.
 For some reason, these employers just don’t get that making employment decisions based on the age of older workers is prohibited under Ohio and federal law.
 Specifically, as our employment law attorneys have blogged about before, the Age Discrimination in Employment Act (“ADEA”) as well as Ohio law (R.C. § 4112.02(N), R.C. § 4112.05, and R.C. § 4112.14), make it unlawful for an employer to fail or refuse to hire or to discharge any individual or otherwise discriminate against any individual with respect to his compensation, terms, conditions, or privileges of employment, because such individual is over the age of 40.
 (See Can I Sue For Age Discrimination? – Call The Right Attorney; Can My Job Change Rules Against Older Workers?; I Wasn’t Promoted Because I’m Older! – Call The Right Attorney; and Where, When, & How To File An Age Discrimination Claim?).

 One way to prove age discrimination under the ADEA is for the employee to show “direct” evidence of age discrimination.
 This could be a lot of different things, but most commonly this includes a boss’s comments directly referring to an employee’s age.
 Typically, these comments come in the form of, “You’re not moving so fast today, old man”, “You’ve really slowed down as you’ve gotten older,” or “given your age, don’t you want to retire”, among many others.
 There are countless examples of comments like this that are made every day in the workplace.
 It’s important to make a note of these comments when they happen.
 And, our employment discrimination attorneys don’t just mean a mental note – write it down.
 Put a date and a time next to it.
 Keep track of co-workers, clients, or customers that are witnesses.
 (Even if you haven’t documented everything and have already been fired, all is not lost.
 Still come meet with our age discrimination lawyers for help pursing a wrongful termination claim.)

 It’s understandable that many new clients are nervous when they first meet with our attorneys.
 In my experience, many of our clients don’t want to cause “trouble,” or think that other people’s opinions of them will change if they see a lawyer.
 Some have been convinced that they cannot win or that they cannot afford to hire a lawyer – let alone a good lawyer.
 This is a common expectation.
-However, at The Spitz Law Firm, we pride ourselves on making client’s experience as painless as possible.
+However, at Spitz, The Employee’s Law Firm, we pride ourselves on making client’s experience as painless as possible.
 Why should you have to lose your job for something completely out of your control?
 And, the best part, our team of employees’ only attorney will give you a no fee guarantee – we don’t get paid unless you recover.
 And, the first consultation is not only free, but is completely confidential too.